eiennohito/jumanpp-t9/README.md

 for *surface* lookup would be built over this field.
 A column #2 would be called "english" and have string type.

-A single unigram feature, which uses both content of surface and english fields would be used for path scoring.
+A single unigram feature, which uses both contents of surface and english fields would be used for path scoring.
 Finally, the loss would use both fields with the equal weight of 1.